Dr Mark Hamlin

 Dr Hamlin underwent his medical school and radiology training in Auckland, New Zealand.
 He relocated to Perth in 2008 to work in corporate radiology as an abdominal and interventional radiologist (Hollywood Private Hospital and St John of God Hospitals).

-Dr Arun Abraham
+A / Prof Arun Abraham

 Dr. Rachit Harjai